cs-fullstack-2019-fall/html-input2-cw-LilPrice-Code/README.md

+Score : 4
 # HTML Input 2 CW
+#### Partial : all required fields are not required, email field wrong input type
 Duplicate the form depicted in the included image.
 Note the following:

 * Use placeholders (hints) where shown